liuminqi/liuminqi.github.io/_pages/research.md

 Results from a comprehension experiment with 59 Mandarin-speaking children showed that 3-4-year-olds have only a pseudo-sluice/copula analysis of S-strings.
 They acquire the sluice/focus movement derivation at approximately age 5 at which point they show the “subject advantage” typically associated with A’-movement structures in young children due to the Intervention Effects.

 Project outputs:
 * __Liu, Minqi__, [Hyams, Nina](https://linguistics.ucla.edu/person/nina-hyams/), and [Mateu, Victoria](https://www.victoriamateu.com).
 Forthcoming.
-The Syntax and Acquisition of Mandarin Sluice-like Constructions. _Tsinghua Experimental and Theoretical Linguistics_, Commercial Press, Beijing.
+The Syntax and Acquisition of Mandarin Sluice-like Constructions. _Tsinghua  Linguistics_, Commercial Press, Beijing.
 * __Liu, Minqi__, [Hyams, Nina](https://linguistics.ucla.edu/person/nina-hyams/), and [Mateu, Victoria](https://www.victoriamateu.com).
 2020. <a href="/assets/pdf/Liu_BUCLD44_sluicing.pdf" target="_new">Late Intervention Effects in the Acquisition of Mandarin Sluice-like Constructions</a>.
 In _Proceedings of the 44th Annual Boston University Conference on Language Development (BUCLD 44)_.